sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Acknowledgment Type

-Acknowledgement acknowledges contributions by describing those that contributed.
+Acknowledgement (`acknowledgment_t`) type instances acknowledge contributions by describing those that contributed.
 The value type is object with 1 to 4 properties.
 The properties are: names, organizations, description, and urls.

     "acknowledgment_t": {
       "type": "object",